 Coffee bags with a valve provides an ingenious way of keeping your coffee beans in good shape so that each cup you make tastes as fresh as ever.

 The good news is that, here at the Real Coffee Bag Co, most of our coffee pouches come with a valve.
 The ones that don’t contain coffee beans that have been de-gassed prior to packaging.
-If you’re looking to buy coffee bags, then why not browse our shop today.
+If you’re looking to buy coffee bags, then why not browse our coffee bags with valve shop today.
 We’ve got a range of delicious blends and flavours to choose from, all of which are kept fresh and tasty.
 Discover more today…